The 5 Highest-Paying Dividend Stocks – Too good to be true?

 The 5 Highest-Paying Dividend Stocks: #3

-Energy Transfer Partners LP’s 9.9% dividend yield is approaching double-digit territory.
-Additionally, a streak of 15 annual dividend hikes supports that yield figure.
-Over those 15 years, the company managed to increase its total annual dividend nearly 10-fold and achieved an average growth rate of more than 15% per year.
-Also, ETP’s current yield is 41% higher than the company’s own average yield over the past five years.
-While the company’s five-year total return is virtually non-existent and the total loss over the past three years exceeds 10%, its one-year total return is almost 30%.
-Energy Transfer Partners LP’s next ex-dividend date should occur in early November.
+Energy Transfer Partners LP’s 8.6% dividend yield is approaching double-digit territory.
+Additionally, with over 15 annual dividend hikes in the last 20 years, the company has grown steadily and consistently.
+Over those years, the company managed to increase its total annual dividend nearly 10-fold and achieved an average growth rate of more than 15% per year.
+Also, ETP-E’s current yield is 41% higher than the company’s own average yield over the past five years.
+While the company’s five-year total return is virtually non-existent, ETP is taking a loss of only 4.3% in the trailing 12 months.

 The 5 Highest-Paying Dividend Stocks: #2